filipesilva/check-side-effects/README.md

 Similarly, if you call `myFunction()` on the top level and static analysis cannot determine that call to have no effect, the code will be retained.

-A more subtle side effect is property access, like `const obj = {}; obj.prop;`. `obj` isn't really used, and it's not even exported.
-But because something might be happening on the property getter, it's retained in the final bundle.
+A more subtle side effect is property read, like `const obj = {}; obj.prop;`. `obj` isn't really used, and it's not even exported.
+But because something might be happening on the property read, it's retained in the final bundle.

-It's incommon to have size effects on getters and for that reason some tools offer a configuration option to assume property getters have no side effects.
+It's incommon to have size effects on property read and for that reason some tools offer a configuration option to assume property reads have no side effects.

 These examples are trivial but on complex pieces of software you will likely find non-trivial variations of the same theme.